DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Discussion

-Due to the limited labor force, we only labeled the codes with SWC weaknesses, as the SWC Registry covered a wide rage of smart contract issues.
-There were 8,378 non-SWC weaknesses in our dataset; although we did not provide their detailed location in the code, their descriptions and related audit reports are provided.
-An empirical study could be conducted to analyze these weaknesses and determine whether some typical issues frequently appeared.
-Then, we could summarize their key features and thus extend the SWC registry.
+Due to the limited labor force, we only labeled codes with SWC weaknesses, as the SWC Registry covered a wide range of smart contract issues and is commonly used in existing research (as shown in Table~\ref{tab:tools}).
+However, 82.3\% ($\frac{7,536}{\allWeaknessNum}$) of the weaknesses in the audit reports of our dataset are not included in the SWC Registry.

-It is also worth investigating whether all the weaknesses reported on audit reports were patched.
-Some weaknesses may still exist due to the technical difficulty or the cost.
-For example, Chainlink provides a safe way to generate random numbers, which can be used to remove the SWC-120 weakness.
-However, this method has a high cost, and SWC-120 can only be attacked by malicious miners.
-Thus, it is possible for the project owner to choose to keep this weakness.
-Similar situations may also appear in relation to other weaknesses.